 Today’s homeowners want to prioritize visual appeal, sustainability, and convenience.
 Fortunately, engineered bamboo flooring checks all three boxes.
-It’s incredibly attractive and versatile, improving the look of virtually any room in any style of home.
+It’s beautiful and versatile, improving the look of virtually any room in any style of home.
 It’s also one of the most eco-friendly materials available for flooring purposes; not only is natural bamboo flooring produced using sustainable practices, but it’s also an incredibly durable material that will stand the test of time and allow you to avoid frequent repairs and replacement.
-What’s more, high-quality brands can be refinished up to two times, thereby extending its lifespan.
+What’s more, high-quality brands can be refinished up to two times, thereby extending their lifespan.
 Finally, it’s also a flooring choice that offers minimal upkeep, making it easy for you to care for your home.

 That said, you can’t completely ignore the state of your floors — no matter what kind of material you’ve installed.
 All types of bamboo flooring, including engineered bamboo flooring, need a certain amount of care to keep them in excellent shape for many years to come.
 As long as you follow these cleaning and maintenance tips, you’ll do your part in protecting these beautiful floors.
-That way, your family will be able to thoroughly enjoy them for many years to come.
+That way, your family will be able to enjoy them for many years to come thoroughly.

 Instead, sweep with a soft-bristle broom to remove dirt and debris once a day, particularly in areas of the room that get a lot of foot traffic.
-You can also vacuum, as long as your vacuum does not have a beater bar (which can scratch wood floors).
+You can also vacuum, as long as your vacuum does not have a beater bar (scratch wood floors).
 If possible, use your vacuum’s hard surface setting and its soft brush attachment.
-Make sure to clean up any and all spills promptly with a soft and dry microfiber cloth.
+Make sure to clean up any spills promptly with a soft and dry microfiber cloth.

 Not only should you clean up spills immediately and refrain from using wet mops, but you should also pay attention to your home’s humidity levels.
 Your relative indoor humidity should stay within the National Wood Flooring Association recommended range of 35%-55%.
 This may mean you should invest in a dehumidifier if you live in a muggy climate.
-Low humidity levels can actually damage floors as well, so you may need to bring out a humidifier during heating season to prevent shrinkage.
+Low humidity levels can actually damage floors as well, so you may need to bring out a humidifier during the heating season to prevent shrinkage.